cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 ``given_label``
 ~~~~~~~~~~~~~~~

-A column of the actual labels as provided in the dataset.
+A column of the actual labels as provided in the original dataset.

 ``predicted_label``
 ~~~~~~~~~~~~~~~~~~~